opensvc/docs.opensvc.com/source/virtualization.docker.rst

 Docker
 ******

 Docker (https://www.docker.io/) is a very promising container technology.
 If you're not already informed about it, it's really worth having a look at one of the multiple tutorials available, to discover all the benefits of this solution, that will drastically change the way applications are deployed on linux type systems.
-This tutorial explains how OpenSVC is complementary to docker.
+This tutorial explains how OpenSVC open source free agent is complementary to docker.

 This tutorial is useful for all people who want to answer those questions :

-* My application is built on 3 Docker images, how do I launch them together ?
+* `My application is built on 3 Docker images, how do I launch them together ? <virtualization.docker.multi_containers.html>`_
-* How do I setup my own private Docker registry ?
+* `How do I setup my own private Docker registry ? <virtualization.docker.private_registry.html>`_
-* How do I relocate my Docker infrastructure on another physical server ?
+* `How do I relocate my Docker infrastructure on another physical server ? <virtualization.docker.relocation.html>`_
-* How do I build a Docker high availability infrastructure ?
+* `How do I build a Docker high availability infrastructure ? <virtualization.docker.high_availability.html>`_
-* How do I host multiple Docker installations on the same host (dev, test, preproduction, ...)
+* `How do I host multiple Docker installations on the same host (dev, test, preproduction, ...) ? <virtualization.docker.multiple_docker_instances.html>`_
-* Lots of people use Docker in my company, how do I setup a disaster recovery solution ?
+* `Lots of people use Docker in my company, how do I setup a disaster recovery solution ? <virtualization.docker.disaster_recovery_plan.html>`_
-* Lots of people use Docker in my company, how do I chargeback docker usage depending on image or container count or even used space ?
+* `Lots of people use Docker in my company, how do I chargeback docker usage depending on image or container count or even used space ? <virtualization.docker.chargeback.html>`_

 OpenSVC product will be used to encapsulate docker's containers like any other vm/container already supported (like kvm, xen, lxc, zones, jails, hpvm, ovm, ...)